-When a photographer begins to build a large portfolio of projects, it sometimes can be hard to determine which images and campaigns represent their strongest work.
+When an experienced photographer has so much content to share, it can sometimes be hard for them to determine which images represent their strongest work.
 Philadelphia-based photographer Steve Boyle specializes in commercial sports/fitness photography for brands and clients such as Peloton, Theraband, and Polar, along with editorial stories and portraits of professional athletes across a wide range of sports.
 He approached Wonderful Machine to conduct a Project Edit for two recently completed campaigns that he wanted to incorporate into the current galleries on his website.

 The first project that Steve asked us to work on was a brand narrative campaign for Herbalife showcasing their products incorporated into various sports in a range of locales.
 An overall sunny and action-focused project, the shoots required Steve to bring a cohesiveness to various outdoor sports — such as soccer and swimming — along with indoor gym settings, like boxing and cycling.
 The second project came from a freeform editorial-style shoot with a popular Esports gaming team, which varied from the first project both in lighting and the overall action of the subjects.